ceford/cefjdemos-data-jdm-help-en/articles/menu-items/system-links-url.md

 ![Menu Item Alias](../../../en/images/menu-items/system-links-url-details-tab.png)

-## Form Fields

-- **Menu Title:** The title that will display for this menu item.
-- **Alias**.
-The internal name of the item.
-Normally, you can leave this blank and Joomla will fill in a default value Title in lower case and with dashes instead of spaces.
+All of the form input fields are covered in the *Common Elements*.

 ## Tips

-Make sure you include the full URL path.
+Make sure you use the full URL path including the scheme (http or https) and domain.